-The year’s last holiday season, i.e. the Christmas and New Year is one of the most awaited and well-celebrated occasions of the year.
+The year’s last holiday season, i.e., the Christmas and New Year is one of the most awaited and well-celebrated occasions of the year.
 While people are eager to rush into hotels and restaurant with their loved ones to celebrate, restaurants, on the other hand, are one of the busiest places with the entire staff hurrying to get their duties done quickly.
-Though the new year rush is likely to give your restaurant revenue and profits a surge, it can be extremely disappointing for your customers if they are not given fine services amidst all the hustle, and disappointed customers are the worst you could have for your restaurant, especially during the festive season.
+Though the holiday rush is likely to give your restaurant revenue and profits a surge, it can be extremely disappointing for your customers if they are not given fine services amidst all the hustle, and disappointed customers are the worst you could have for your restaurant, especially during the festive season.
 Read on to find out how to prepare your restaurant for the holiday rush.

 Empower Your Restaurant Beforehand to Cater to the Holiday Rush

 To ensure that you are buckled-up for the holiday rush, here are the following things you need to take care of beforehand.